 - Updating too many plugins at a time

-However, if this is not happening in your case, then you have to delete the .maintenance file manually to get back your site to normal mode.
+However, if this is not happening in your case, then you’ll have to delete the .maintenance file manually to get back your site out of maintenance mode.

 There are two ways by which you can access your WordPress folder to get your site out of maintenance mode: cPanel and FTP.